15 Things Every Best Food Product Website Must Have

 7. Don’t Forget Mobile Experience

 There is no question that consumers navigate to websites on desktops and laptops when family meal planning at home.
 As such most websites are designed to maximize that approach in communicating with grocery buyers.
 But it’s important for Food Product companies to also make sure their website is designed with Mobile in mind (including tablets and iPads) as many consumers read recipes and write shopping lists on their smartphone or tablet.
 Designing a mobile experience is especially important as many consumers will interact with your website in the supermarket aisle or even point of sale.
+Innovative mobile features, such as responsive design and mobile-specific tools, can greatly improve user experience and set your site apart.
+A great mobile site combines intuitive navigation with engaging visuals for a seamless experience.
 So, making sure consumers can get nutritional information, ingredients, recipe ideas or even downloadable coupons in a mobile experience is important.
 Questions to ask… how does the navigation work vertically and horizontally?

 What Food Brand Does It Well?